0xklaue/OSWE/README.md

 # AWAE/OSWE

-Preparation for coming AWAE Training.
+This original git has been forked from Timip's Git repository which serves as a baseline for preparation for coming AWAE Training.
 Work in progress...

 ## Atmail Mail Server Appliance: from XSS to RCE (6.4) CVE-2012-2593